Business model innovation: a compelling competitive advantage

-It’s Board of Innovation’s mission to inspire 100 million people to innovate for a better tomorrow.
+It’s Board of Innovation’s mission to make what life needs next.
 In doing so, the 17 Sustainable Development Goals (SDGs) established by the UN serve as our north star, leading us to deliver meaningful projects with positive social impact.

 This involves looking for innovative business models, designed to achieve the intricate balance between improving financial performance and positively impacting society.
 And that’s precisely where GaiaGo fits in.